-Enron North America (“ENA”) is interested in offering a bundled natural gas supply to Delta Power Company (“Delta”) to satisfy the gas requirements associated with the Delta-Persons power project in Albuquerque, New Mexico.
-To facilitate our discussions around a gas supply agreement, ENA has proposes the following terms.
+Enron North America (“ENA”) is interested in offering a bundled natural gas supply arrangement to Delta Power Company (“Delta”) to satisfy the gas requirements associated with the Delta-Persons power project in Albuquerque, New Mexico.
+To facilitate discussions concerning a gas supply arrangement, ENA proposes the following terms.

-ENA, and it’s affiliate companies would propose to design, build, own and operate a natural gas lateral connecting the Delta-Persons facility directly to one or more Interstate Gas Pipelines.
+ENA, and it’s affiliate companies would propose to design, build, own and operate a natural gas lateral connecting the Delta-Persons facility directly to one or more interstate gas pipelines.
 Additionally, ENA would provide physical gas supply and risk management services.
 Under these terms ENA would provide a fully integrated gas supply package delivered at the plantgate.

 The services provided by ENA result in a two-part payment structure.
 A pipeline “Demand Charge” would be designed to accommodate fixed capital costs associated with the design, construction, operation and maintenance of the pipeline lateral.
 A “Commodity Charge” would be designed to provide for the physical gas delivered to the plant (net of gas sold back to ENA) on a monthly basis at a predetermined index.
 Settlements for risk management products (invoices or payments) would be settled separately.